 It is not pure!!!
 Raw honey looks cloudy and contains bee pollen, honeycomb bits, propolis, and even broken bee wings.
 It is true: it’s unappealing.

 It crystallizes.
 This is a natural process, and according to each type of honey content of glucose, raw honey will crystalize in couple of months.
-With some exceptions, of course, one of these being honeydew honey.
+With some exceptions, of course, one of these being honeydew honey and other honeys with a high ratio of fructose/glucose.

 Read more about the differences between organic raw honey and raw honey.